GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

 # GFW-2021Summer-TLS-RST-Incident

-Thoughts, discussions, and clarifications on the attack against TLS possibly initiated by GFW in 2021 Summer (June-July).
+Thoughts, discussions, and clarifications on the abnormal RST packet injection against TLS connections, which is possibly initiated by GFW, in 2021 Summer (June-July).

-This is an ongoing incident, thus all information provided here is subjected to change.
+The incident is now concluded.
+Therefore, no more status update until the behavior is observed again.

+You are welcomed to provide your insights and data, if any.

 ## Latest Status

+07/28/2021 16:00 UTC
+- The behavior has been inactive for several days.
+We are concluding the incident.

 07/23/2021 16:30 UTC
 - The behavior is back on only 1 server I have control over.